ESWL Therapy Near Phoenix

 Many individuals will encounter painful kidney stones at some point in their lifetime, and extracorporeal shock wave lithotripsy (ESWL) is an excellent way to break up these stones without requiring any type of surgery to be performed.
 Although its title may sound rather intimidating, extracorporeal shock wave lithotripsy is really a very simple procedure that is frequently performed by urologists like Dr. Frank Simoncini and Dr. Namir Shaba.
-Our urologists have extensive experience using ESWL to treat kidney stones.
-Call (480) 924-7333 to schedule an appointment at our office in Gilbert, AZ.
+For kidney stone treatment at our urology clinic in Gilbert, AZ please call and schedule an appointment today.

 Patients will begin by lying on their back with a water-filled cushion placed underneath of them for the shock waves to travel through safely.
 Your urologist will give a sedative or local anesthetic to help keep the individual comfortable during their ESWL.